Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 5500 XT is a little bit (more or less 5%) better at anisotropic filtering than the GeForce GTX 980. (explain)
+Texel RateThe Radeon RX 5500 XT will be a small bit (approximately 5%) better at texture filtering than the GeForce GTX 980. (explain)

-Pixel RateThe GeForce GTX 980 will be quite a bit (more or less 31%) faster with regards to AA than the Radeon RX 5500 XT, and also should be able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 980 should be a lot (more or less 31%) faster with regards to anti-aliasing than the Radeon RX 5500 XT, and also able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison